KevinKipkorir254/motor-control-kit/README.md

  - *Control Systems*: Design and implement PID controllers, compensators, and state-space controllers.
  - *System Identification*: Tools to aid in identifying dynamic systems from input-output data.
  - *Filtering*: Implement Kalman filters, state observers, and other filtering techniques.
-Integration with ROS 2: Seamlessly interfaces with ROS 2 for advanced robotics and control applications.
+ - *Integration with ROS 2*: Seamlessly interfaces with ROS 2 for advanced robotics and control applications.